scikit-learn-contrib/MAPIE/doc/tutorial.rst

 .. image:: VTA-03-pi-tuto-rtfd_files/VTA-03-pi-tuto-rtfd_16_0.png

-At first glance, the two methods give identical results and the prediction intervals are very close to the true confidence intervals.
+At first glance, the four methods give similar results and the prediction intervals are very close to the true confidence intervals.
 Let’s confirm this by comparing the prediction interval widths over :math:`x` between all methods.